Denver, Pennsylvania

-Denver is a borough in Lancaster County, Pennsylvania.
-The population was 3,794 at the 2020 census, down from 3,861 at the 2010 census.
+Denver is a borough in Lancaster County, Pennsylvania, United States.
+The population was 3,794 at the 2020 census, a decline from the figure of 3,861 tabulated in 2010.

 History

+18th century

 Denver was founded by in 1735, by Hans Bucher, a Swiss immigrant.
 It was originally known as Bucher's Thal, or "Bucher Valley", in reference to the adjacent Cocalico Creek.

-In the mid-18th century, a gristmill was built along the creek ,and by 1772 six dwellings had been built.
+In the mid-18th century, a gristmill was built along the creek, and by 1772 six dwellings had been built.
 A blacksmith shop and a sawmill were operating by 1820.
 Early advantages for the settlement were fertile soils and the limestone formations that were mined for the manufacture of mortar, plaster and whitewash.

+19th century

 In the 1830s, settler John Bucher became an advocate for using the lime as a fertilizer.
 Several limestone quarries were in turn operating by the 1850s.

 During the Civil War, the Reading and Columbia Railroad built a line through town, prompting a name change to "Union Station".
 With time, residents grew weary being referred to as a train station.
 After researching post offices in the country, Adam Brubaker found only one named Denver.
 On November 1, 1881, the town was officially renamed Denver.

 By the late 19th century, continued growth had some residents considering incorporating as a borough.
 The tipping point was a major fire at the Denver House, a tavern built behind the train station in 1868.
 Water from a local well and the nearby Cocalico Creek was insufficient to fight the fire, prompting tobacco merchant Aaron Shirk, physician W.D.
 Fink and businessman Ephraim Renninger to press for incorporation, so a municipal water system could be created.
 The trio filed an application for incorporation in April 1900, and by that December, Denver Borough had come into being.
 It originally encompassed 183 acre, about a quarter its current size.

+20th century

 With the turn of the century, the new borough purchased a reservoir site and constructed a water plant, which went online in 1902.
 By 1906, the one quarry still in operation today just outside Denver was opened in 1906 by Abram G. Kurtz.
 Around the time Denver was incorporated, cigar making was the dominant industry in the area, but mechanization eventually doomed the trade in hand-rolling cigars.
 New industries sprouted up, including the F&M Hat Company, founded in 1912 by brothers Samuel and Daniel Fichthorn along with their brother-in-law Ambrose Marburger.
 F&M Hat quickly grew into the town's largest employer, giving generations of residents jobs in its factory.
 By 1939 there were 835 employees working two shifts.

-In 1977, the Cocalico Eagles boys basketball team, under the direction of coach Ed McIlmoyle, defeated Mercer, 75-59, in the PIAA Class AA state championship game.
+In 1977, the Cocalico Eagles boys basketball team, under the direction of coach Ed McIlmoyle, defeated Mercer, 75–59, in the PIAA Class AA state championship game.

 Bucher's Mill Covered Bridge, south of Denver near Reamstown, was listed on the National Register of Historic Places in 1980.

+21st century

+In 2003, the body of Jon Luna, an Assistant United States Attorney, was found in Denver.